 - the division or section/s of your business responsible for the production and sale of the goods under investigation, and - the company overall. - 3.
 If you are not required to have the accounts audited, provide the unaudited financial statements for the two most recently completed financial years, together with your relevant taxation returns.
-Any subsequent monthly, quarterly or half yearly statements should also be provided. - 4.
+Any subsequent monthly, quarterly or half yearly statements should also be provided. - JFE Bars & Shapes has audited financial report. - 4.
 Do your accounting practices differ in any way from the generally accepted accounting principles in your country?
-If so, provide details. - 5.
+If so, provide details. - Our accounting practices do not differ in any way from the generally accepted accounting principles in Japan. - 5.
 Describe: